 Basically, it’s a lot.

-HOA meetings allow the association to conducts its business better, and progress on many of its activities and initiatives.
+HOA meetings allow the association to conduct its business better, and progress on many of its activities and initiatives.
 Meetings may also serve as an open forum for the community, giving the HOA and the residents a chance to get together, clear any issues, and build a thriving community together.

 Well, not entirely.
 The board can call many different meetings, of course.
 Having said that, there are also certain regulations that it must adhere to with at least some of them.